 Before the Commission decided which type of pilots each community would receive, the residents of Allensworth and Seville voted overwhelmingly in favor of natural gas pilots.
-In its December decision, the Commission approved Pacific Gas & Electric Company (PG&E) and Southern California Edison (SCE) to provide several communities with electrification pilots to replace the wood and propane appliances.
-The Commission also approved SoCalGas to provide Allensworth and Seville with natural gas pilots if SoCalGas met certain conditions.
+In its December decision, the Commission gave the green light for Pacific Gas & Electric Company (PG&E) and Southern California Edison (SCE) to provide several communities with electrification pilots to replace the wood and propane appliances.
+The Commission also approved the Southern California Gas Company (SoCalGas) to provide Allensworth and Seville with natural gas pilots if SoCalGas met certain conditions.

 Once it became clear that natural gas would no longer be an option for Allensworth and Seville, we called the CRPE organizer who works closely with the communities to break the news to him.
-He was disappointed but understood, and it was hard for us to be the bearers of bad news.
+He was disappointed but understanding, and it was hard for us to be the bearers of bad news.
 We continued bearing bad news as we drafted a letter explaining this outcome to the Allensworth and Seville residents.
-We explained that they would not be getting natural gas pilots, but that they would get electrification pilots that would still bring significant benefits.
+We explained that they would not be getting natural gas pilots, but that they would receive electrification pilots that would still bring significant benefits.